akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

 @@@ note
 An `ActorSystem` is a heavyweight structure that will allocate threads, so create one per logical application.
-Typically on `ActorSystem` per JVM process.
+Typically one `ActorSystem` per JVM process.
 @@@

 ## Creating Actors